If you’re currently trying to lose weight, you might be asking yourself:

 It’s why our “Beginner’s Guide to Healthy Eating” is one of our most popular articles.

-It’s why over 50,000 people have joined our NF Academy with the 10-level diet stuff.
+It’s why thousands have joined Nerd Fitness Prime with our 10-level diet blueprint.

-And it’s why our 1-on-1 coaching program doesn’t promote a “one diet fits all” solution.
+And it’s why our Online Coaching Program doesn’t promote a “one diet fits all” solution.
 Our coaches have our hundreds of clients track how they’re eating now and then educate them to introduce new rules and challenges from month to month!

 We don’t want you to follow a diet for the next 30 days.
 We want you to follow a nutritional strategy that you can stick with for the next DECADE.